Skip to footer content

 PdfDocument pdf = PdfDocument.FromFile("submitted-form.pdf");

-// Iterate through all form fields to extract text and values
+// Iterate all fields to extract names, values, and types

 Console.WriteLine("Form Data Extraction:");